 Mas vs. Money: this is a serious point of contention.
 I'll be real, if you want to save money, do not play mas.
 But honestly, what is Trinidad Carnival without masquerade?
 I am making the tough choice as I write.

-There are many bands but the most popular ones are: Tribe, Yuma & Fantasy.
+There are many bands but the most popular ones are: Tribe, YUMA, Fantasy and Paprazzi.
 I was not going to play mas next year but like I said, I am strongly reconsidering that decision.
 I will make up my mind after I have reviewed every band's offerings.

 GET STINK & DUTTY

 If you're going to skip out on playing mas, you better not miss J'ouvert too!
 J'ouvert takes place in the early hours of Carnival Monday and you can expect to get smacked in the face - everywhere really - with paint, powder, mud and chocolate.
 For the ultimate experience, I highly recommend joining a J'ouvert band, which includes a pre-party, drinks to your heart's desire, food, swag bag and more perks.
 Popular bands include: Dirty Dozen, Red Ants, Yellow Devilz, and the alternative J'ouvert experience Caesar's Army.
 As with fete tickets, make sure you know which band you'd like to join in advance of package sales.